 About 7 months ago I wrote a blogpost about ‘Compendium medicine’ on my blog.
 Some of you might still remember that they started a kickstarter campaign to make an English version of their books.
-These books are made by two students Romee Snijder and Veerle Smit.
-Their goal was to make these books in such way that they covered all the material medical students had to learn.
+These books were made by two students Romee Snijder and Veerle Smit.
+Their goal was to make books that covered all the material medical students had to learn.

 The compendium set consists of four books that that each contain different specialities.
 All books have the same cover but come in different colors.

 Book 1: orange: epidemiology, statistics, health rights, otorhinolaryngology, neurology, ophthalmology, preventive medicine and psychiatry.